-The Commerce Department said spending edged up 0.2 percent, the smallest increase in seven months, after an upwardly revised 0.5 percent rise in December.
-It was still the seventh straight month of gains.
+The Commerce Department said spending edged up 0.2 percent, the smallest increase in seven straight months of gains, after an upwardly revised 0.5 percent rise in December.

 The report also showed the Federal Reserve's preferred measure of consumer inflation -- the personal consumption expenditures price index, excluding food and energy - edged up 0.1 percent last month, after being unchanged in December.